My Photo

 When you download a digital element (and unzip it), you need some place to keep it.
-Those kits add up pretty quickly and all of a sudden you have 114 different kits sitting in your ANew folder I told you to create.
+Those kits add up pretty quickly and all of a sudden you have 114 different kits sitting in your downloads folder.

 Different scrappers have different ideas about how your elements should be organized.
 If you have a fabulous system for this would like to share in the comments of this post, feel free.